“We have had a few problems over the past few years and need some help”

 2. Look at the financials – say for the past three years – and what the trends are.

-3. Cash Flow – what is current record – cheques returned?
-What is the current relationship with your bank, is there pressure to fulfil commitments as far as overdrafts and loans are concerned?
+3. Cash Flow – what is current record – payments declined?
+What is the current relationship with your bank, is there pressure to fulfill commitments as far as overdrafts and loans are concerned?
 Does the business have the correct funding structure in place with the bank?
 If you do experience cash flow difficulties then keep your creditors informed, agree and keep to any payment plans.
+Are you generating cash each year not just making a profit?

 4. Cost Containment – where can costs be saved?
 This maybe staffing levels, utility costs and insurance costs but do also look at efficiency levels for each part of the business.